daipom/fluentd-docs-gitbook/output/buffer.md

 </match>
 ```

-In the above example, events emitted by `in_udp` are once stored in the buffer of this plugin, then re-routed and output by `out_stdout`.
+In the above example, events ingested by `in_udp` are once stored in the buffer of this plugin, then re-routed and output by `out_stdout`.

 ## Supported Modes